Agent Identity & Registration

 }

-Auto-selection rules for identity files:
+Auto-selection rules for identity files (in priority order):

 1. If THRUM_NAME is set, load {THRUM_NAME}.json directly (error if not found)